22 September 2017

 But, just inside the body, where the auric chakra enters the subtle body, there is like a plug of gunk blocking energy travelling through the nadi to the spine.
 One of the ways to unplug this gunk, is with awareness in meditation, combining the breath.

-The correct breath for nadi purification is ujjayi, however, I had my first two chakra awakenings without ever doing ujjayi.
+The correct breath for nadi purification is ujjayi, (the whispering breath).
+However, I had my first two chakra awakenings without ever doing ujjayi.
 Ujjayi is a slight constriction of the glottis whilst breathing.
 This creates a soft noise, and we could describe as a baby Darth Vader breathing sound.
 It is subtle, not harsh, and not loud.

 So, if you know ujjayi, you can use this, otherwise normal breathing is fine.
 For the most basic, easiest way to stimulate your chakras, simply breathe in and out of the entry point for that chakra, on the body.